How to Repurpose an Old Fall Wreath

-I was going through our old boxes of Fall decorations the other day trying to gather seasonal decorating inspiration when I found a wreath I hadn’t seen in years.
+Recently, I was going through our old boxes of Fall decorations when I spotted a wreath that was so sold I completely forgot we had it.

 - Spray Paint (use the color of your choice)